 Ideal: assume that physical activity could shift in 2023 to “ideal levels,” reflecting the maximum possible health impact of improved physical activity.
 We define “ideal” as 95% of the population participating in at least 150 minutes per week of moderate physical activity.
 The remaining 5% of the population is assumed to be sedentary for health or aging-related reasons (e.g., spinal cord injury, severe dementia) and unable to achieve the 150-minute recommendation.
+The reason this high level of physical activity was chosen in this scenario was to provide an “upper bound” on the health and economic impact of insufficient physical activity in KSA; the intervention scenario is intended to be a more realistic level that could be achieved by KSA through government policy.